-Abstract.
 With the development of dynamic compilers for Java, Java's performance promises to rival that of equivalent C/C++ binary executions.
 This should ensure that Java will become the platform of choice for ubiquitous Web-based supercomputing.
 Therefore, being able to build performance tools for dynamically compiled Java executions will become increasingly important.
 In this paper we discuss those aspects of dynamically compiled Java executions that make performance measurement difficult: (1) some Java application methods may be transformed from byte-code to native code at run-time; and (2), even in native form, application code may interact with the Java virtual machine.
 We describe Paradyn-J, an experimental version of the Paradyn Parallel Performance Tool that addresses this environment by describing performance data from dynamically compiled executions in terms of the multiple execution forms (interpreted byte-code and directly executed native code) of a method, costs of the dynamic compilation, and costs of residual dependencies of the application on the virtual machine.
 We use performance data from Paradyn-J to tune a Java application method, and improve its interpreted byte-code execution by 11% and its native form execution by 10%.
-As a result of tuning just one method, we improve the application's total execution time by 11% when run under Sun's ExactVM (included in the Platform2 release of JDK).
-The results of our work are a guide to virtual machine designers as to what type of performance data should be available through Java VM performance tool APIs.
+As a result of tuning just one method, we improve the application's total execution time by 10% when run under Sun's ExactVM (included in the Platform2 release of JDK).
+Results of our work are guide to virtual machine designers as what type of performance data should be available through Java VM performance tool APIs.

-1 Introduction
+1 INTRODUCTION

 The platform independence of Java makes it ideal for ubiquitous web-based supercomputing.
 In most cases interpreted Java does not perform as well as equivalent native code [11].
 For Java to compete, it is clear that it must execute, at least in part, in native form.
 Dynamic compilation is the most promising alternative for transforming Java byte-codes to native code.
 Thus, as more performance critical Java programs are developed and run by VMs that implement dynamic compilers, the ability to build performance tools for these types of executions will become increasingly important.
 We describe Paradyn-J, an experimental version of the Paradyn Parallel Performance Tool [12] that addresses this environment by dealing with the multiple execution forms (interpreted byte-code and directly executed native code) of a method, costs of the dynamic compilation, and costs of residual dependencies of the Java application program (AP) on the virtual machine (VM).
-Paradyn-J measures a simulated dynamically compiled execution of Java programs run under Sun's version 1.1.6 of the Java VM running on a SPARC-Solaris 2.6 platform.
+Paradyn-J measures simulated dynamically compiled Java programs run under Sun's version 1.1.6 of the Java VM.
 Paradyn-J generates and inserts byte-code and native code instrumentation into the VM and AP at run-time; it requires no changes to the VM binary nor to AP .class files prior to execution.

 Figure 1 shows the two execution modes of an environment that uses dynamic compilation: (1) the VM interprets AP byte-codes; (2) native code versions of AP methods, that the VM compiles at run-time, are directly executed by the operating system/architecture platform with some residual VM interaction (for example, activities like object creation, thread synchronization, exception handling, garbage collection, and calls from native code to byte-code methods may require VM interaction).
 The VM becomes more like a run-time library to the native form of an AP method.
-At any point in the execution, the VM may compile a method, and some methods may never be compiled; a dynamically compiled method can be interpreted in byte-code form, compiled and directly executed in native code form or both during its execution.
+At any point in the execution, the VM may compile a method, and some methods may never be compiled.